 - Place the vegetable or canola oil in a Dutch oven or a large, heavy-bottomed pot and set over medium heat until the temperature reaches 350°F on a candy/fat thermometer.
 Meanwhile, line a second baking sheet with paper towels and place a wire rack over the paper towels; set aside.
 Place the jam or jelly in a piping bag fitted with a 1/4-inch round tip; set aside.

-- Using a flat spatula (don’t use your hands—this will deflate the doughnuts), carefully transfer the dough rounds, one at a time, into the oil.
+- Using a flat spatula (don’t use your hands—this will deflate the donuts), carefully transfer the dough rounds, one at a time, into the oil.
 You should be able to fit about 6 at a time, leaving at least 1 inch of space in between and keeping the oil temperature at 350°F. Fry until the bottoms are golden brown, about 1 1/2 minutes.
 Carefully flip with a fork and fry until the second side is golden brown, about 1 1/2 minutes more.
-(If air bubbles appear in the doughnuts, pierce with the tip of a paring knife.)
+(If air bubbles appear in the donuts, pierce with the tip of a paring knife.)
 Remove with a slotted spoon to the wire rack.
 Repeat with the remaining dough rounds.

-- When the doughnuts are cool enough to handle, use a paring knife to puncture the side of each to form a pocket in the center.
+- When the donuts are cool enough to handle, use a paring knife to puncture the side of each to form a pocket in the center.
 Place the tip of the piping bag into the pocket and pipe about 1 teaspoon of jam or jelly inside.
 Dust with powdered sugar before serving.